rm511130/Concourse-Workshop/README.md

 fly -t workshop execute -c lab01.yml
 ```

-- You should see results similar to the example shown below:
+- You should see results similar to the example shown below, or a shorter version of it:

 ```
 uploading concourse done